-Measures Measure Type Measure Data Story Behind the Data Screening & Hearing Reviews Scheduled Automated Enforcement & Court Administration Output 100,000 14,300 14,300 12,100 2022 2023 2024 2000 2025 2025 2025 2025 2025 2025 When a penalty notice is received in Brampton, individuals have the right, within a limited time, to dispute the penalty by requesting a Screening Review.
+Measures Measure Type Measure Data Story Behind the Data Administrative Penalty System (APS) Charges Filed Court Administration Output 120,000 APS charges include Automated Speed Enforcement (ASE) tickets, parking tickets, property by-law infractions as well as other municipal by-law infractions.
+The Administrative Penalty System relieves the court system by processing charges through this more efficient program.
+We continuously monitor this measure to anticipate volumes and allocate appropriate resourcing for operations.
+We anticipate a significant increase in APS charges in 2025 resulting from the number of ASE cameras increasing to 185.
+We do not establish targets for the number of charges laid.
+The City's priority is to achieve compliance.
+Screening & Hearing Reviews Scheduled Output 100,000 14,300 When a penalty notice is received in Brampton, individuals have the right, within a limited time, to dispute the penalty by requesting a Screening Review.
 By conducting Screening & Hearing reviews individuals can efficiently dispute their penalties which alleviates stress on judicial resources, reduces wait times and frees valuable court time.
 The new online process for dispute resolutions of APS matters launched in 2023.
 The online process provides enhanced customer service to residents, allowing them to dispute online and attendance virtually rather than in person.
 We have seen a substantial increase in online disputes and less in person screenings.
 With Automated Speed Enforcement infractions being converted to Administrative Penalty, a significant increase in the number of screenings and hearings is anticipated for 2025.
-We do not establish targets for the number of charges laid.
-The City's priority is to achieve compliance.
-Administrative Penalty System (APS) Charges Filed Automated Enforcement & Court Administration Output 120,000 156,000 151,000 193,000 2022 2024 2017 2024 2017 2025 2026 2027 2025 2025 2025 2025 2025 2025 2025 APS charges include Automated Speed Enforcement (ASE) tickets, parking tickets, property by-law infractions as well as other municipal by-law infractions.
-The Administrative Penalty System relieves the court system by processing charges through this more efficient program.
-We continuously monitor this measure to anticipate volumes and allocate appropriate resourcing for operations.
-We anticipate a significant increase in APS charges in 2025 resulting from the number of ASE cameras increasing to 185.
 We do not establish targets for the number of charges laid.
 The City's priority is to achieve compliance.

-Measures Measure Type Measure Data Story Behind the Data Provincial Offences Act (POA) Charges Filed Automated Enforcement & Court Administration Output 64,000 61,000 63,000 59,000 50,000 Actual - Target POA charges include driving offences, trespassing, health and safety violations, by-law offences, and more.
-We continuously review POA charges volume to ensure we are allocating appropriate resourcing for court operations.
+Measures Measure Type Measure Data Story Behind the Data Provincial Offences Act (POA) Charges Filed Output 64,000 61,000 63,000 59,000 50,000 ACL ACTUAL TARGET TO ACTUAL TARGET POA charges include driving offences, trespassing, health and safety violations, by-law offences, and more.
+We continuously review POA charges volume to ensure we ar allocating appropriate resourcing for court operations.
 With the conversion of ASE charge to Administrative Penalty, we anticipate a slight decline in the number of POA Charges Filed in 2025 as POA charges are transitioned to APS.
 We do not establish targets for the number of charges laid.
 The City's priority is to achieve compliance.